-In this project CMM from two suction systems of the Komsomolets Donbassa coal mine is utilised for heat and power generation and the remaining CMM is flared.
-The actual coal production is about 3 million tonnes per year and a steady mining activity of 3.6 million tonnes is planned.
-The remaining coal reservoir is about 125 tonnes.
+In this project, CMM from two suction systems of the "Coal Company Krasnoarmeyskaya Zapadnaya $N^2$ 1 Mine" is utilised for heat and power generation and the remaining CMM is flared.
+The actual coal production is about 7 million tonnes per year and a steady mining activity of 12 million tonnes is planned.
+The remaining coal reservoir is about 251 million tonnes.

-Prior to the project activity there is no CMM utilisation at the mine and all of the CMM is simply vented to the atmosphere.
-All heat used by the coal mine facilities is generated by coal fired boilers.
+Prior to the project activity there was no CMM utilisation at the mine and all of the CMM is simply vented to the atmosphere.
+All heat used by the coal mine facilities is generated by coal-fired boilers.
 All power is purchased from the Ukrainian grid.

-In this project three new cogeneration units, one new CMM boiler and four new flares will be installed and will be fired with CMM.
-Furthermore two old coal boilers will be upgraded with a CMM burning system.
+In this project 3 new sets of cogeneration units (totalling approx. 146 MW firing capacity), one upgraded CMM boiler and seven new flares will be installed and will be fired with CMM.
 The new and the modified units are supposed to displace the main part of the heat generated by the old coal boilers and new cogeneration units will displace part of the power purchased from the grid.